-Do not use dextromethorphan and promethazine if you have asthma or other lung disease.
+Do not use Promethazine with DM if you have asthma or other lung disease.

 Do not use a cough or cold medicine if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
 Serious, life-threatening side effects can occur if you take a cough or cold medicine before the MAO inhibitor has cleared from your body.

-Before taking dextromethorphan and promethazine, tell your doctor if you are allergic to any drugs, or if you have emphysema or chronic bronchitis.
+Before taking Promethazine with DM, tell your doctor if you are allergic to any drugs, or if you have emphysema or chronic bronchitis.
 You may not be able to use this medication, or you may need a dosage adjustment or special tests during treatment.

-Before taking dextromethorphan and promethazine, tell your doctor if you have:
+Before taking Promethazine with DM, tell your doctor if you have:

 epilepsy or another seizure disorder;